Ngcebo-lab/Data/README.md

 jupyter notebook "collection and pre-processing of pubchem data.ipynb"

-Run the cells step by step to download and process bioactivity data.
+Run the cells step by step to:

+Download and process bioactivity data.

+Perform exploratory data analysis (EDA) on drug-like properties.

+Evaluate compounds using Lipinski’s Rule of Five.

 Data Source